*This blog was updated in July 2020.

 FundApps’ Position Limit service combines exchange data obtained from a central data source with automatically sourced spot month calendars, obviating the need for compliance officers to routinely wrestle with a multitude of data formats from across the web.
 We run checks for regulatory changes every day and notify our users of any change.
 Where data is unavailable, we simply use the most recent version of the regulation that was available.

 Accurately determining not only one’s positions, but also one’s proximity to limits, requires a daunting level of calculation.
-Aggregation and netting procedures are often opaque and extremely complex, typically requiring dedicated compliance staff or consultants to process properly.
+Aggregation and netting procedures are often opaque and extremely complex, typically requiring compliance staff or consultants to process properly.

 While position limits might not vary broadly between exchanges, the combination of specifics per contract can result in hundreds of thousands of combinations that could lead to a breach.
-This requires extensive research and analysis from expert individuals to ensure compliance with rules that can (and do) result in significant fines if broken.
+This requires extensive research and analysis from teams to ensure compliance with rules that can (and do) result in significant fines if broken.
 It is not unheard of for firms to be in breach of limits they didn’t know were even possible, let alone applicable.

 The turbulent nature of commodity trading requires compliance teams to have information available at their fingertips.
 Monitoring position limits is a time-intensive and arduous process where timely, accurate information is essential.
 Penalties and sanctions against non-compliant firms can include drastic fines, but could also include trading bans for extended periods of time.
 With this in mind, traders can operate with greater certainty and reduced risk when compliance teams are operating as efficiently as possible.

 The results dashboard in FundApps’ Position Limits service notifies users of approaching limits and makes it quick and straightforward to share relevant information with traders or other compliance teams, transforming a process which usually takes hours to one that takes minutes.
-FundApps’ Position Limits was built with one thing in mind: to make compliance simple.